boltops-tools/terraspace-docs/_docs/learn/gcp/destroy.md

       Terraform will destroy all your managed infrastructure, as shown above.
       There is no undo.
 Only 'yes' will be accepted to confirm.

+      Enter a value:

+Once again, we prompted to `Enter a value:`.
+Type `yes` and press enter to destroy the infrastructure.

       Enter a value: yes

     module.bucket.google_storage_bucket.this: Destroying... [id=bucket-optimum-gazelle]